Sanofi ready to up offer for drugmaker Medivation, could oust board

 The U.S. company will announce first-quarter results after the market closes on Thursday.

-U.S drug maker Pfizer has also approached Medivation to express interest in an acquisition, raising the possibility of a bid rivaling Sanofi‘s, people familiar with the matter said on Tuesday.
+U.S drug maker Pfizer has also approached Medivation to express interest in an acquisition, raising the possibility of a bid rivalling Sanofi‘s, people familiar with the matter said on Tuesday.